apache/flink/docs/dev/table/connectors/filesystem.md

 When running file compaction in production, please be aware that:
 - Only files in a single checkpoint are compacted, that is, at least the same number of files as the number of checkpoints is generated.
 - The file before merging is invisible, so the visibility of the file may be: checkpoint interval + compaction time.
+- If the compaction takes too long, it will backpressure the job and extend the time period of checkpoint.

 ### Partition Commit